 One exhibition, two museums

 Anselm Kiefer - Sag mir wo die Blumen sind is one exhibition divided between two museums.
-One ticket will allow you to visit both locations.
+Two types of ticket will soon be available for the Van Gogh Museum:

 Sag mir wo die Blumen sind